kevhlee/rtow/README.md

-# weekend-tracer

-Implementation of "Ray Tracing in One Weekend" written in Java.
+# Ray Tracking in One Weekend in Java

 ![cover](https://user-images.githubusercontent.com/21070577/120865849-a8c69780-c543-11eb-92f0-56a78e979816.jpg)